-For centuries, these olive trees were a source of olive oil for the locals.
-It´s unbelievable how many generations have passed away during these 2000 years and these giants are still there.
-However, some olive trees in Crete are estimated at over 3000 years old.
-Therefore, it appears those at Canet lo Roig still have a lot to catch up on after all.
+For centuries, these olives were a source of oil for the locals.
+It´s unbelievable how many generations have passed away during these 2000 years and these giants are still here.
+However, some olive trees in Crete are estimated at over 3000 years old: so, it appears those at Canet lo Roig still have a lot to catch up on after all.

 How to find it?

-So, once you get to the Canet lo Roig, you normally have a place to park in one of the squares.
-But then, you need to go all the way down the hill, towards the fields in order to take the route SL-CV-58, which starts at Canal’s Fountain (“Font de la Canal”).
+So, once you get to Canet lo Roig, you normally have a place to park at one of the local squares.
+Then, head all the way down the hill, towards the fields in order to take the route SL-CV-58, which starts at Canal’s Fountain (“Font de la Canal”).

-Anyway, starting at the Canal’s Fountain.
-The first part of the route (till the chapel) has an asphalt road, but then it is actually a bit of a rocky trail.
-They state all over the internet you could do the route by bike, car or walking.
+Anyway, starting at the Canal’s Fountain, the first part of the route (till the chapel) has an asphalt road, but then it is actually a bit of a rocky trail.
+They state all over the internet you could do the route by bike, car or on foot.
 Nevertheless, I wouldn’t feel comfortable going there by bike or car, even though the locals do so.
-The trail is circular, so you end up in the city of Canet lo Roig.
+By the way, the trail is circular, so you eventually end up in the city of Canet lo Roig.